DarrelASandbox/playground-security/README.md

 - **.NET Sessions**
   - **.Net Session Management**
     - .NET session state supports several different storage options for session data.
 Each option is identified by a value in the `SessionStateMode` enumeration.
-The following list describes the avaialble session state modes:
+The following list describes the available session state modes:
     - You can specify which mode you want .NET session state to use by assigning a `SessionStateMode` enumeration values to the `mode` attribute of the sessionState element in your application's `Web.config` file.
-Modes other than `InProc` and `Off` require additonal parameters, such as connetion-string values.
+Modes other than `InProc` and `Off` require additional parameters, such as connection-string values.
     - `Custom`
     - `InProc`
     - `Off`